andykofman/Un-folder/README.md

 ## Features

-- Select multiple folders (desktop) or files (web) and flatten all contents into a single destination.
+- Select multiple folders (desktop) or drag and drop (web) and flatten all contents into a single destination.
 - Handles filename collisions by auto-renaming.
 - Skips hidden folders and `__pycache__`.
 - Simple, no-nonsense UI.